unicef-polymer/etools-loading/README.md

     make sure you remove the loading element in your element detached state using `removeLoading(loadingElement)`.

-	- By default, the overlay will be displayed over the `body`, but if `LoadingMixin` it's used and element has a property named `loadingContainer` pointing to an HTMLElement then this area will be covered
+	- By default, the overlay will be displayed over the `body`, but if `LoadingMixin` it's used and element has a property named `loadingContainer` pointing to an HTMLElement then this area will be covered.

 - simple, no overlay, inline block: the loading spinner and the message will be displayed inline-block.